Geometry Induced Chiral Transport and Entanglement in $AdS_2$ Background: Chiral Dynamics in Curved Spacetime

 Fig.~\ref{fig:EE} shows the time evolution of the bipartite entanglement entropy across the central cut $\Delta S_{L|R}(t)$, following a local dipole quench in AdS$_2$.
 The entanglement entropy exhibits an initial growth, confined to a LR cone, and subsequently approaches a plateau.
-This behavior admits a natural ``string‑breaking'' interpretation for a localized fermion–antifermion pair within the dipole: (i) at early times the pair separates ballistically and a domain‑wall–like string forms between them, accumulating energy; (ii) beyond a characteristic separation, the system lowers its energy by nucleating additional local excitations that screen the charges and effectively break the string.
-The resulting screening curtails the production of long‑range entanglement and drives the entropy toward saturation, consistent with the onset of local thermalization.
+The central-cut entropy $\Delta S_{L|R}(t)$ exhibits an initial rise followed by a plateau.
+This late-time saturation is a generic feature of local quenches in finite one-dimensional systems and can be understood as a consequence of quasiparticle entanglement production followed by dephasing and screening in the inhomogeneous chain.
+In the present setup, one may view the dipole as creating counter-propagating particle--hole components whose separation initially increases the entanglement across the central cut, while at later times local excitations and interference reduce the rate of further long-range entanglement growth, leading to a saturation regime.

+Note that for intuition we previously referred to this behavior as ``string breaking'', in analogy to (1+1)d gauge theories where separating charges nucleate screening pairs \cite{Florio:2024aix,PhysRevB.102.014308,De:2024smi}.
+We emphasize, however, that our model does not include a dynamical gauge field and therefore does not realize confinement or a literal flux tube.
+Accordingly, we interpret the observed plateau as screening-/dephasing-induced entanglement saturation and do not use it by itself as a standalone thermalization diagnostic.

 \if{ To simulate the chiral dynamics in the AdS black hole background, we consider the real-time evolution of a single-dipole excitation,

 where $X_i$ is a Pauli $X$ operator at site $i$, which flips the local spin there, and $\ket{\psi_{\mathrm{gs}}}$ denotes the ground state of the Hamiltonian \eqref{eq:Ham_AdS}.
 To isolate the dipole signal in the observables (e.g.\ charge or entanglement entropy), throughout this work, we remove the ground-state background by taking